On the Morita invariance of Categorical Enumerative Invariants: Unital Calabi--Yau structures

-\begin{prop} \end{prop} \begin{proof} The homotopy $h$ used in Lemma \ref{lem:baracyc} to prove $\CC^{bar}$ is acyclic preserves $I$ therefore we can use it to show acyclicity of $\left.\CC^{bar}\middle/I\right.$.
-Then combining this with the two short exact sequences in Lemma \ref{lem:SESun} we conclude that
+which identifies unital Calabi--Yau structures with unital SHIPs. \end{prop} \begin{proof} The homotopy $h$ used in Lemma \ref{lem:baracyc} to prove $\CC^{bar}$ is acyclic preserves $I$ therefore we can use it to show acyclicity of $\left.\CC^{bar}\middle/I\right.$.
+The kernel of $\pi_U$ is $\left.\mathfrak{K}_\CC\middle/U\right.$.
+Combining these with the two short exact sequences in Lemma \ref{lem:SESun} we conclude that

 We compute the later cohomology by considering the projection